 (h) Consideration of Recommendations.
 The President or representative will review the Panel recommendations and take them into consideration in deciding whether the University should initiate discipline and issue the Notice of Discipline.
 If the President or representative does not issue a notice of disciplinary action, the notice of proposed disciplinary action shall not be retained in the faculty member’s evaluation file.

 (i) Status of Records.
 By invoking in writing the Peer Panel process, the faculty member will have consented to the disclosure to the Panel, for purposes of its process, evaluative information.
-Records maintained for the purposes of any such investigation of misconduct or incompetence, including but not limited to a complaint against a faculty member and all information obtained pursuant to the investigation of such complaint, shall be confidential until the investigation ceases to be active or until the University provides written notice to the faculty member that the University has either concluded the investigation with a finding not to proceed with disciplinary action; concluded the investigation with a finding to proceed with disciplinary action; or issued a Notice of Intent Letter.
+Records maintained for the purposes of any such investigation of misconduct or incompetence, including but not limited to a complaint against a faculty member and all information obtained pursuant to the investigation of such complaint, shall be confidential until the investigation ceases to be active or until the University provides written notice to the faculty member that the University has either concluded the investigation with a finding not to proceed with disciplinary action; concluded the investigation with a finding to proceed with a less serious disciplinary action; or issued a Notice of Discipline Letter to proceed with a suspension, demotion or dismissal.

 Final Notice of Discipline

 All notices of disciplinary action shall include a statement of the reasons therefore and, if the faculty member is in-unit, a statement advising the faculty member that the action is subject to Article 20, Grievance Procedure of the BOT-UFF Collective Bargaining Agreement.
 For out-of-unit faculty members the notice shall include a statement advising the faculty member that the action is subject to the Faculty Senate Grievance Procedure.
-All such notices shall be sent via certified mail, return receipt requested, or delivered in person to the faculty member with written documentation of receipt obtained.
+All such notices shall be sent in a manner that returns receipt of delivery or be delivered in person to the faculty member with written documentation of receipt obtained.

 If a faculty member is absent from his or her position without authorization for 12 or more consecutive calendar days, the faculty member will be considered to have abandoned his or her position and voluntarily resigned from the University.
 If the absence is beyond the faculty member’s control and the faculty member notifies the University as soon as possible, the faculty member will not be considered to have abandoned his or her position.

 Collective bargaining is governed by Chapter 447 of the Florida Statutes, which stipulates that, as a public employer, the University is obligated to engage in negotiations with any employee organization elected by employees regarding mandatory subjects of bargaining (wages, hours, terms and conditions of employment).
-There are currently four unions at FSU: The United Faculty of Florida (UFF), the Police Benevolent Association (PBA), the Florida Nurses Association (FNA), and the American Federation of State, County, and Municipal Employees (AFSCME).
+There are currently three collective bargaining units applicable to Academic Affairs at FSU: The United Faculty of Florida (UFF), the UFF Graduate Assistants United (UFF-FSU-GAU) and the UFF FSU School (FSUS).

 The UFF represents most of the faculty at FSU, with the exception of certain colleges and administrative positions.
-A list of all in-unit classifications may be located in Appendix A of the BOT-UFF Collective Bargaining Agreement (http://hr.fsu.edu/?page=faculty_relations/faculty_relations_home).
+A list of all in-unit classifications may be found on the Office of Human resources website.
 The Agreement covers all in-unit faculty members regardless of membership in the union.
 Paying dues to the UFF is voluntary, and discrimination based on membership or non-membership is not permitted.

 All in-unit faculty members and those who supervise in-unit faculty members should become familiar with the BOT-UFF Collective Bargaining Agreement.
 The Agreement is a legal contract to which both the University and the UFF have agreed, through the negotiations process, to abide by.
 Only state and federal laws and regulations supersede the provisions of the Agreement.